CozmaRares/code-canvas/README.md

 ### 4.2.
 Code Blocks

 #### 4.2.1.
+Visual Code Syntax

+##### 4.2.1.1.
+Horizontal Blocks

+Horizontal blocks constitute the expressions within code structures:

+- **Variable Access Block:**
+  - _Purpose:_ Represents the access of a variable.
+  - _Input Field:_ Accepts characters forming a valid identifier.
+- **Operator Block:**

+  - _Purpose:_ Represents various operators for building expressions.
+  - _Input Field:_ Accepts one of the supported operators.

+- **Number Block:**
+  - _Purpose:_ Represents numerical values.
+  - _Input Field:_ Accepts positive or negative numbers.

+These blocks are typically arranged side by side to form expressions within code, akin to traditional mathematical expressions.
+They contribute to the logical flow and calculation aspects of the code.

+##### 4.2.1.2.
+Vertical Blocks

+Vertical blocks, on the other hand, are employed for higher-level code structures and control flow:

+- **Variable Assignment Block:**

+  - _Purpose:_ Represents the assignment of values to variables.
+  - _Expression:_ Accepts a combination of up to 1 or 3 horizontal blocks,
+  including variable access, operators, and numbers.

+- **If Statement Block:**

+  - _Purpose:_ Implements conditional statements.
+  - _Expression:_ Accepts only 1 variable access block.
+  - _Child Statements:_ Allows the inclusion of other vertical blocks as child statements.

+- **While Statement Block:**

+  - _Purpose:_ Functions similarly to an if statement.
+  - _Expression:_ Accepts only 1 variable access block.
+  - _Child Statements:_ Permits the inclusion of other vertical blocks as child statements.

+- **Print Statement Block:**
+  - _Purpose:_ Displays output in the console.
+  - _Expression:_ Accepts only 1 variable access block.

+Vertical blocks provide the overarching structure of the code, facilitating the representation of control flow and logical conditions.
+The combination of horizontal and vertical blocks offers users a versatile and intuitive environment for visually constructing their code.

+#### 4.2.1.
 Model Definition

 The definition of each code block begins with a 'model', represented as a node